All Episodes

 It's not over yet.

-I predicted, I've been predicting to you since the 2000 election they're going to impeach the guy.
+I predicted, I've been predicting to you since the 2000 election, they're going to impeach the guy.

 And this is not something to be taken lightly.

-There's uh uh Feingold is uh weighty and powerful senators.
+Feingold is a weighty and powerful senator.

-Um the the Democrats have this knack that they just cannot contain themselves.
+The Democrats have this knack that they just cannot contain themselves.

 They cannot contain their radicalism and their tendencies to go over the cliff.